neaxi/atthackbrno/raspberry.md

 # Getting started with Raspberry Pi
 Hello, in front of you is Raspberry Pi 3 loaded with a default Raspbian OS.<BR>
-In case you would want to flash this image onto your device, you can find the .img file on local file share.
+In case you would want to flash this image onto your device, ~~you can find the .img file on local file share~~ ask one of the mentors to provide you with the image.

 # Network / How to connect
 ### Wi-Fi
 Raspberry is set to connect automatically to provided wifi network. <BR>
-IP address is assigned dynamically.<BR>
+IP address is assigned by our DHCP server.<BR>
 To find an IP for your Raspberry check the label on the board.<BR>
 RasPi01 = 10.10.1.1<BR>
 RasPi02 = 10.10.1.2<BR>